ebd622/docs/devoxx_be_2023/Java/README.md

   * How to handle callback?
   * There is no standard as whether you get data first of the error first
   * There is no standard as whtat to do if the callback itself were to fail
-  * How to you deal with multiple level of nested callback?
+  * How do you deal with multiple level of nested callback?
   * Code becomes horrible
 * Concept of Promises of JavaScript (25:20)
 * CompletableFuture in Java is Promises in JavaScript (42:20)